-Step by Step Guide How to Perform SCCM Recovery Using Restore Site Repair Wizard ConfigMgr Endpoint Manager.
+Step by Step Guide: Perform SCCM Recovery Using Restore Site Repair Wizard ConfigMgr Endpoint Manager.
 I’ve been asked to create a site recovery wizard step-by-step guide with screenshots (for a child primary server restoration).

-It’s pretty straightforward if you’ve good backups in place (except one or two hiccups explained below).
-If you don’t have a good backup, it’s going to hit you very badly and you may need to work extra hours to fix the issue.
+It’s pretty straightforward if you’ve good backups in place (except for one or two hiccups explained below).
+If you don’t have a good backup, it will hit you very badly, and you may need to work extra hours to fix the issue.

 Step by Step Guide How to Perform SCCM Recovery Using Restore Site Repair Wizard

-To level set – Deleted the AD system/machine account of the child primary server.
-Rebuild the server with same name, Same path, Same Drive letters and Same Patch level.
-Reapplied all the permissions which are required on System Management container.
-Also, added the machine account to all the required local groups of the central ConfigMgr server.
-I’ve already installed my primary site with same name and configured SQL, IIS SCCM / ConfigMgr 2007 (with same site code), R3 and WSUS.
+To level set – Deleted the child primary server’s AD system/machine account.
+Rebuild the server with the same name, Same path, Same Drive letters, and Same Patch level.
+I reapplied all the permissions which are required on the System Management container.
+Also, I added the machine account to all the required local groups of the central ConfigMgr server.
+I’ve already installed my primary site with the same name and configured SQL, IIS SCCM / ConfigMgr 2007 (with the same site code), R3, and WSUS.

-First Issue, I’ve started the Site Repair Wizard with the user account which is used at the time of ConfigMgr and SQL installations.
-The wizard resulted in an error “SCCM – Repair Wizard has stopped Working” as shown in the screenshot below.
+The first issue, I’ve started the Site Repair Wizard with the user account, which is used during ConfigMgr and SQL installations.
+The wizard resulted in an error “SCCM – Repair Wizard has stopped Working,” as shown in the screenshot below.
 This is a known issue.

-Second issue : Central server Database connectivity error faced during the restore and the same is explained at STEP 9 (mentioned below) – Parent Recovery window, even though, I’ve used the same user account which performed SQL and SCCM installation on my central server and it’s also part of local administrator of that box.
-I tried adding my child primary sever machine account into local administrators group of central server even that didn’t work.
-Credential window get prompted three times and then the task failed.
+Second issue: Central server Database connectivity error faced during the restore and the same is explained at STEP 9 (mentioned below) – Parent Recovery window, even though I’ve used the same user account which performed SQL and SCCM installation on my central server and it’s also part of the local administrator of that box.
+I tried adding my child’s primary server machine account into the local administrators group of the central server; even that didn’t work.
+The credentials window gets prompted three times, and then the task fails.

-Solution :: ENABLE TCP/IP in your SQL server protocols from SQL server Configuration Manager.
-Also, you can check out windows-noob link for more details (the link is for CM2012 sql configuration but it worked for me in SCCM 07 repair site wizard).
+Solution:: ENABLE TCP/IP in your SQL server protocols from SQL Server Configuration Manager.
+Also, you can check out the windows-noob link for more details (the link is for CM2012 SQL configuration, but it worked for me in SCCM 07 repair site wizard).

-If you’re looking for a guide which can help you to restore the Central Site then go through I do IT blog post.
-Make Sure, you’ve taken the backup of “srvacct” folder located at installation location of ConfigMgr 2007, before starting the restore process.
-This will avoid the issue “OSD and Task Sequences fail after restoring a Configuration Manager 2007 Central site from backup” explained in the KB article 2509330
+If you’re looking for a guide that can help you restore the Central Site, then go through the I do IT blog post.
+Make Sure you’ve taken the backup of the “srvacct” folder located at the installation location of ConfigMgr 2007 before starting the restore process.
+This will avoid the issue “OSD, and Task Sequences fail after restoring a Configuration Manager 2007 Central site from backup” explained in the KB article 2509330

 2. Select the first option and provide the valid Backup folder location.

-3. Specify the date of the site backup which is used to restore the site.
+3. Specify the date of the site backup used to restore the site.

 Note – Mention the date of the last good backup that you’ve.

-4. Ensure that three progress steps been completed with green icon.
+4. Ensure that three progress steps have been completed with a green icon.

-5. In this page, we need to specify the parent site code.
+5. We need to specify the parent site code on this page.

 6. Create a new sender address for the parent site connection.

-Note – If the parent site configuration settings were changed since the last backup, you can recover from the parent site.
+Note – If the parent site configuration settings were changed since the last backup, you could recover from the parent site.
 Select the “recover data from parent site” option.

-7. Provide the central site details to create standard sender address.
+7. Provide the central site details to create a standard sender address.

 8. Provide the user name and password to connect to the site server (CEN).

-9. The Wizard successfully completes the ‘Connect to Server’ and ‘Connect to Provider’ tasks.
+9. The Wizard completes the ‘Connect to Server’ and ‘Connect to Provider’ tasks.

-However, Credential window get prompted three times and then the repair wizard task failed Parent Recovery, even though, I’ve used the same user account which performed SQL and SCCM installation on my central server and it’s also part of local administrator of that box.
-I tried adding my child primary sever machine account into local administrators group of central server even that didn’t work.
+However, the Credential window got prompted three times.
+Then the repair wizard task failed Parent Recovery, even though I’ve used the same user account which performed SQL and SCCM installation on my central server.
+It’s also part of the local administrator of that box.
+I tried adding my child primary server machine account into the local administrators group of the central server even that didn’t work.

-Solution was to ENABLE TCP/IP in your SQL server protocols from SQL server Configuration Manager.
-Also, you can check out windows-noob link for more details (the link is for CM2012 SQL configuration but it worked for me in SCCM 07 repair site wizard).
+The solution was ENABLE TCP/IP in your SQL server protocols from SQL Server Configuration Manager.
+Also, you can check out the windows-noob link for more details (the link is for CM2012 SQL configuration, but it worked for me in SCCM 07 repair site wizard).

-After this I’ve restarted the entire Site Repair Wizard process go to Step 1.
+After this, I’ve restarted the entire Site Repair Wizard process to go to Step 1.

 10. Recover data from parent site – CEN has been completed successfully.

-All the following tasks completed with green icons …
+All the following tasks were completed with green icons …

 Connect to Site Server, Connect to Provider, Connect to Database, Checking for permissions and Recover Site Configuration Data